kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

     • Product Owner
     • Requirements Engineer

+# Business Analyst Responsibilities in Business:

+    • Subject Matter Expert
+    • Goals and Objective of the Business
+    • How gonna they achieve them
+    • Process, How they link together
+    • Identifying problems, uncovering opportunity of changes.
+    • Defining documentation, processes for making team more efficient
+    • Research

+# Business Analyst Responsibilities in IT:

+    • Software Project
+    • Define Business Requirement and Translate Business needs to technical documents
+    • Defining various system and hardware if needed
+    • Modifying Processes
+    • Identifying needs & opportunity of a business

+*You will be always doing something different.*

 # Skills of a Good Business Analyst

 Basically, a good business analyst is judged on these four attributes